-- Give a brief background of Lyndall Urwick. - Briefly mention various principles of organisation as proposed by Urwick? - What are the key similarities that Luther Gulick shares in common with Lyndall Urwick? - What are the suggestion of Urwick towards government machinery to keep up with the current technology. - On what grounds Urwick's theory is criticised? - What are the contributions of Urwick in the field of Public Administration. - Briefly discuss Span of Control, as discussed by Urwick.
+- Give a brief background of Lyndall Urwick. - Briefly mention various principles of organisation as proposed by Urwick? - What are the key similarities that Luther Gulick shares in common with Lyndall Urwick? - What are the suggestion of Urwick towards government machinery to keep up with the current technology.

-• On what grounds do Lyndall varies from Gulick.
-Are both of them relevant today.
+• On what grounds do Urwick varies from Gulick.
+Are both of them relevant today?